-Immunization against certain disease and illnesses is usually associated with young children and young adults.
-However, as we age, there are changes to the immune system that caregivers of older adults should be aware of:
+Immunization against certain diseases and illnesses is usually associated with young children and young adults.
+However, as we age, there are changes to the immune system that family caregivers of older adults should be aware of:

 - The immune system is slower to respond, and takes longer to fight off the flu and other communicable viruses and illnesses.

 - These changes result in less resistance to common illnesses such as chicken pox, which may reoccur as shingles as we get older.